Drug trade in West Africa: Corruption and the Drug Trade

+The Sahel

+The Sahel has become a key hub for terrorism and transnational crime, with extremist groups increasingly relying on drug trafficking to fund their operations.
+According to the Global Terrorism Index (GTI), the region now accounts for over half of all terrorism-related deaths, with 3,885 fatalities in 2023 out of a global total of 7,555.
+The rise in violence is driven by the expansion of groups like ISIS-Sahel and Jama'at Nusrat al-Islam wal Muslimeen (JNIM), who compete for territorial control and impose strict Sharia-based governance.
+Weak governance, political instability, and military coups in Mali, Burkina Faso, Guinea, and Niger have further enabled these groups to thrive.
+A key source of their revenue is drug trafficking, particularly cocaine smuggling from South America to Europe, using the Sahel as a transit route.
+These networks operate alongside other illicit activities such as ransom kidnappings and illegal gold mining, creating a dangerous nexus of terrorism and organized crime.
+In response, some governments have turned to Russia and China for security support, relying on paramilitary groups like the Africa Corps (formerly Wagner), though with little success.
+The growing instability now threatens neighboring countries like Togo and Benin, raising fears of further regional destabilization.

 Drug Policy Reform

-In the scope of seeking new measures of control of the drug trade and reform of counter-drug measures, the African Union and West African Commission on Drugs have introduced policy measures that focus on shifting the focus of change from controlling the exports and trafficking of illicit drugs to combatting drug use in West Africa, and reducing the internal consumption of drugs that have become more readily available as a result of the drug trade.
+In the scope of seeking new measures of control of the drug trade and reform of counter-drug measures, the African Union and West African Commission on Drugs have introduced policy measures that focus on shifting the focus of change from controlling the exports and trafficking of illicit drugs to combating drug use in West Africa, and reducing the internal consumption of drugs that have become more readily available as a result of the drug trade.

 Several European countries and drug enforcement agencies have aimed to reduce the harm caused to users both in Africa and internationally.
-This shows a shift from older policies focused on completely eliminating the trade and consumption of illicit substances, in favour of trying to remedy their effects.
+This shows a shift from older policies focused on eliminating the trade and consumption of illicit substances, in favour of trying to remedy their effects.

 These changes have been realized through policy statements and initiatives that seek to strengthen research on the drug trade in West Africa, by improving data collection techniques and also by exploring other control methods outside of the current focus and other illicit drugs besides just cocaine and heroin.
 In response to the growing consumption within West Africa, the African Union and West African Commission on Drugs have also called for research on how best to treat drug addicts and substance abusers.
 From a reform standpoint, the objective of the organizations has been to recognize the violent and extrajudicial methods that have been used to control the drug trade in the past, and shift policy initiatives to instead facilitate control through researched and debated strategies.